Revenir à Barrett Values Centre

 We cannot grow and develop unless we feel safe.
 Once we feel safe, then self-realization becomes our main priority.
 If we want to build a positive future for everyone, we must create the conditions in our society that allow people to feel safe, especially our children, and support everyone in their self-expression.
 Feeling safe is intimately linked to belonging and belonging is intimately linked to identity.

-Lien Permanent pour cet article : http://www.coherens.com/index.php/barrett-values-centre/richard-barrett-10-principales-valeurs-de-lhumanite/
+Lien Permanent pour cet article : https://www.coherens.com/index.php/barrett-values-centre/richard-barrett-10-principales-valeurs-de-lhumanite/

 Share